dsjove/SbjGauge/README.md

 - Use swiftplayground as example
 - Can we set view scale so drawing values are always normalized?
 - Swiftui-ify ScrubView
+- Break up and make Model a protocol